 Option 2a: Get Your Own Spin Bike.
 You can bring the spin class to the comfort of your own home if you invest in a spin bike.
 While it will be an additional cost of $1,000 or more for a quality bike, you might find that the dedicated piece of equipment sitting in your basement or workout room can motivate you to squeeze in an extra workout or two per week.
 We have a thorough review on the best stationary and spinner bikes, but in short we are big fans of the Livestrong 9.9 indoor upright model.
 Is has a high degree of adjustability and its feel resembles a real road bike.

 Option 3: Inside on a Trainer.
-We like cycling outside in winter and spin classes, but personally have gravitated to working out at home on a trainer.
+We like cycling outside in winter and spin classes, but personally have gravitated to working out at home on an indoor bike trainer.
 A good cycling trainer is not cheap (a good-quality one like our favorite, the Cyclops Fluid 2, will start at just under $300) but if you use it regularly it will be an investment that you get high value from.
 Set it up in your basement, or bring it into your living room when using it and then store it away again, and you will have brought a gym-quality workout to your home.
 To make a trainer workout more valuable, we like to use a Spinervals DVD to inject some intensity and structure to it.
 There are dozens of different workouts available, but choose 2-3 that you might be apt to do regularly.
 We suggest one longer one for fat-burning days, a shorter one for when you have less time, and one that is high-intensity for those signature workouts.
 Each DVD is rated with a difficulty score (10 being highest) to help you choose.